-With regard to practical implications, this research shows the importance of BDA-capable BPMS in fostering ambidextrous organization's agility, especially for companies - like consumer-goods companies - which are constantly dealing with a large amount of data.
-Moreover, we have provided a framework for managers which is suitable for diagnosing organizational agility issues within a company and its connection with data-related issues.
+With regard to practical implications, this research shows the importance of keeping an organization agile, especially for companies which are constantly dealing with a large amount of data.
+Moreover, we have provided a framework for managers which is suitable for diagnosing organizational agility issues within a company and its connection with data related issues.